- Save £10,000 or more with HL Active Savings and get a £100 bonus

 If you save £10,000 with HL Active Savings or more before 3rd May 2023 you could get a £100 Cash Bonus.
 The offer is only for new customers though and you will need to open an Active Savings client and open a Cash ISA.

 The key advantage is that you can get the best interest rates for your savings, by constantly switching savings accounts without actually having to move your money around or open lots of different savings accounts.

 “Active Savings is the only UK service where people can manage their investments and savings in one place,” says Hargreaves Lansdown’s head of communications, Danny Cox.
 “This makes managing your money so much easier than multiple accounts.”

-Disadvantages to Active Savings
+Disadvantages of HL Active Savings

 And while switching is easy, you need to be sure you’ll take notice of the email warnings about soon-to-expire rates.
-If you’re of a lazier nature, a better option might be Octopus Cash, whose 12-month account automatically offers the best available rate at the end of the term.

 If you’re a Hargreaves Lansdown customer, Active Savings is probably going to be the most convenient savings option out there.
 And with more banks set to come on board, the choice of accounts – and hopefully rates – will soon increase.